ajeet001/how-to-think-like-a-computer-scientist-learning-with-python-3/README.md

 This repo contains the solutions to the questions of the Open Book "How to Think Like a Computer Scientist: Learning with Python 3 `3rd Edition`", by Peter Wentworth, Jeffrey Elkner, Allen B. Downey, and Chris Meyers.
 [Book Link - Original](http://openbookproject.net/thinkcs/python/english3e/)

-I have also included some questions from the [Interactive Edition](https://runestone.academy/runestone/books/published/thinkcspy/index.html) of this book.
-I recommend going through the excercises of this version as well.

 ## Table of Contents from the Original Book: